ZaynabGhazi/SimpleTweet/README.md

 * I implemented the like and retweet in the timeline (modified one of the stretch features).
 * My walkthrough shows the DB saves 10 tweets but that is one parameter that can be changed in the implementation to save more (device memory concern).
+* There are more gifs included in the repository.

 ## Open-source libraries used